U.A. High School Students: Class 1-A (Izuku Midoriya, Katsuki Bakugo, Shoto Todoroki) | Class 1-B | Students From Other Classes

 - Revolvers Are Just Better: Whips out a six-shot gun from under his raincoat the second it looks like Shigaraki is about to draw a weapon from inside his own coat.

-- Undying Loyalty: His loyalty lies to their Yakuza family and he aids Overhaul because he believes he has what it takes to bring back the Yakuzas place in the world.
+- Undying Loyalty: His loyalty lies with the Hassaikai and Overhaul, as he believes Overhaul has what it takes to bring back the organization back to the forefront of the underworld.

 Joi Irinaka — Mimic